safing/web/_publications/2020-01-22-how-the-spn-compares-to-vpns.md

 ### Automatic Geo-Unblocking

 The longer your connections stay within the SPN, the more private they are.
-This is why the SPN selects the final server as close as possible to the destination server that you are trying to connect to in order to open a website.
+This is why the SPN selects the final server (exit node) as close as possible to the destination server (eg: server of a website).

 This does not only provide vastly improved privacy, but automatically unblocks geo-restricted content, as you will be accessing the content in the country it originates from.

-In case you have special requirements, you can of course instruct the SPN to use a specific country for a website. _This feature is still in progress._
+In case you have special requirements, you can of course instruct the SPN to use a specific country for a website. _Note: currently this feature is tricky to set up - it will improve in the future_

 Needless to say, VPNs cannot do this automatically, as they can only use one "exit" server at once, even if they are "multi-hop".

-### Individual App Settings
+### You Can Easily Exclude Apps or Domains from SPN

 While there are some VPNs that are able to exclude the local network (LAN) or certain apps from the VPN, the SPN takes this to a new level.

-Similar to firewall rules, you can very easily exclude any combination of connections from being routed through the SPN.
+Similar to Portmaster firewall rules, you can very easily exclude any combination of domains or apps from being routed through the SPN.
 By default, it excludes local network resources, as well as any captive portal.
 You do not need to turn it off to log into the WiFi when traveling!

-### Easy Setup
+### Both VPNs and SPN Are Easy to Setup

-The SPN is part of Portmaster, which seamlessly integrates into your system and is installed with a single click.
+SPN is part of Portmaster, which seamlessly integrates into your system and has a super simple installation process.

 Most VPNs provide a custom app that is easy to install - some require you to manually configure a client, though.